ChThorn/General-plot-for-difference-lines/README.md

 # General-plot-for-difference-lines
-Each lines standard of M-TRL plot using simulation data from the design ISC
+Each lines standard of the M-TRL plot using simulation data from the design ISC which uses Matlab